norlinga/essays/testing-journey.md

 At the moment, email validation is only checking whether email is `nil?`.
 But I know how the world works: that logic will grow, and so will the logic for opting out.
 Extracting those statements into their own methods feels like a good way to keep things sane and, more importantly, easy to read.

-At the risk of beating this point into the ground, I'm not even sure it's possible to be all about that Clean Code life without tests.

 In a REPL or test-free coding context, a refactor is not a fun exercise, enough so that I just might not do it.
 In the test-driven context I have confidence in my current code because I have tests that exercise it.